elnashara/SecretGiftExchange/README.md

    ```bash
    git clone [repository-url]
 ```

-2. Running the Application:
-	To run the application, execute the following command in the terminal or use the run feature in Visual Studio:
+2. Running the Application: (To run the application, execute the following command in the terminal or use the run feature in Visual Studio)
    ```bash
    dotnet run --project ./src/SecretGiftExchange/SecretGiftExchange.csproj
 ```